Niketin/nonconstant-lcl-classifier/README.md

 A tool to help finding negative proofs for LCL-problems on Port Number model.

+This work was supported in part by the Academy of Finland, Grant 333837.

 ## Building the project
 ```
 cargo build --release